New WCAG Updates Drive Surge in VPAT Requests

 The ripple effects extend far beyond voluntary compliance.
 Major U.S. regulations are also contributing to the surge.

-The Department of Justice’s updated ADA Title II accessibility rules.
-Public digital services must meet WCAG 2.1 AA by the upcoming compliance deadlines in April 2026.
-The timelines have added pressure on state agencies, universities, municipalities and their technology vendors.
+The Department of Justice’s updated ADA Title II accessibility rules state that public digital services must meet WCAG 2.1 AA by the upcoming compliance deadlines in April 2026.

+These timelines have added pressure on state agencies, universities, municipalities, and their technology vendors.
 Vendors serving these sectors are now under stronger scrutiny to prove accessibility conformance through accurate and independently validated VPATs.

 “The regulatory environment is tightening.
 Buyers now expect a VPAT not just as a document, but as proof of a real accessibility effort,” ADACP explained.